 Gastric biopsies are taken to test for Helicobacter pylori.
 The patient is examined 24 hours after admission. ... acute pancreatitis, or (2) in a patient with gallstone pancreatitis who is not improving clinically and has worsening liver chemistry test

 A rapid HIV test is positive.
 Sputum Gram stain shows few neutrophils, pseudohyphae, and mixed bacteria. ...
 This patient with known HIV risk factors and a reactive rapid HIV test very likely has HIV infection, although confirmation with Western blot

-These cases and commentary, which address dermatology, are excerpted from ACP's Medical Knowledge Self-Assessment Program (MKSAP16).
+The following cases and commentary, which focus on use of beta-blockers, are excerpted from ACPs Medical Knowledge Self-Assessment Program (MKSAP 17).

 Magnetic resonance angiography is the most sensitive diagnostic test for vertebral artery dissection as a cause of stroke.